rngrant/compiler/README.md

 Currently, this project implements basic a command line interface.

 ## Setup Instructionse
-Ensure that the Core package is installed.
-If you have opam installed,run opam install core opam install async opam install core_extended
+Ensure that OCaml is installed

 and ensure that
 \#use "topfind";;